Slimefun/Slimefun4/docs/adr/0001-storage-layer.md

   * We want to load player data using the new storage layer with the current data system.
-  * We'll want to monitor for any possible issues and generally refine how this system should look
+  * We'll want to monitor for any possible issues and generally refine how this system and should look
 * Phase 2 - Implement new experimental binary backend for [`PlayerProfile`]().
   * Create a new backend for binary storage
   * Implement in an experimental capacity and allow users to opt-in